JonathanWilbur/ieeeid/readme.md

 * Author: Jonathan M. Wilbur
 * Copyright: Jonathan M. Wilbur
 * License: [Boost License 1.0](http://www.boost.org/LICENSE_1_0.txt)
-* Date: May 2nd, 2017
+* Publication Year: 2017
-* Version: 0.2.0

 **This version is not ready for use in production.
 It is not thoroughly tested, and does not include all the expected features.
 Please wait until the release of version 1.0.0 before use in production.**

 This is both a library and a set of related command line tools for all things related to IEEE Identifiers, which includes what were once referred to as "MAC Addresses" (should now be referred to as "Extended Unique Identifiers").

 ## Why use a strongly-typed IEEE Identifier?
 Why not just an array of bytes?